 You should reach the media library, and depending on how you’ve set up your WordPress website, and the screen should look something like this:

-You might be wondering that how would you use the bulk editing features if you can’t see any of the metadata of the media?
+You might be wondering that how you would use the bulk editing features if you can’t see any of the metadata of the media?
 The answer is pretty simple.

 The default view of the Media Library is the thumbnail view, where you see the media’s thumbnails but not the metadata.
 To see the metadata, you have to switch to the list view by clicking the list icon on top of the screen.

-And voila, you should see a list based interface which should seem familiar if you followed the bulk editing options for pages or posts.
+And voila, you should see a list-based interface, which should seem familiar if you followed the bulk editing options for pages or posts.

 If your page looks different, or if you don’t see all the options on the page like the image above, don’t worry; just check the Screen Options menu and see if you have all the options enabled.

-Bulk Editing Titles
+6.1 Bulk Editing Titles